Paul Bellini: The Kids in the Hall

-In 2015, Bellini and Thompson uploaded all of their Mouth Congress recordings to Bandcamp, and they reunited the following year for several live shows to promote the release.
-They launched a successful Kickstarter campaign to fund a documentary film about the band; the film, Mouth Congress, premiered at the Kingston Canadian Film Festival in 2021.
+In 2015, Bellini and Thompson uploaded all their Mouth Congress recordings to Bandcamp, bringing them to the attention of Brooklyn-based record label Captured Tracks.
+A compilation of the band's songs, called Waiting for Henry, was released as a two-disc set in December 2021, and the band reunited the following year for several live shows to promote the release.
+They launched a successful Kickstarter campaign to fund a feature-length documentary film about the band.
+The film, Mouth Congress, premiered at the Kingston Canadian Film Festival in 2021.